Rufflewind/blas-hs/README.md

 The package provides two complete interfaces:

 - The `Blas.Primitive.*` modules expose the raw C interface.
-All functions are named in the same fashion as the original Blas interface with the prefix removed.
+All functions are named in the same fashion as the original Blas interface with the `cblas_` prefix removed.
 This interface is stable.

 - The `Blas.Generic.*` modules expose a slightly more sophisticated interface via type classes, allowing the functions to work on any of the 4 types